The William Cooper Mack Thesis Fellowship

 The Thesis year affords each student in the School of Architecture the freedom to shape, in every sense, a project that stands as a culmination of the design sequence.
 Thesis students are encouraged to deeply examine personal as well as broad cultural, social and environmental concerns toward an architectural solution incorporating program, site, technologies and poetics.
 William Cooper Mack Thesis Fellowships are awarded each year to support primary research and inquiry in the development of significant and original thesis projects.

-Over the past four years, the William Cooper Mack Thesis Fellowship program has had a significant impact on many thesis projects.
+Over the past six years, the William Cooper Mack Thesis Fellowship program has had a significant impact on many thesis projects.
 Thirty-four students have received the award, with research conducted in numerous countries, at locations as diverse as Yeonpyeong Island, South Korea; Port-au-Prince, Haiti; the disputed territory of the Bakassi Peninsula; the Jabalia Refugee Camp, Gaza; Zarazoga, Spain; Manila, Philippines; Stockolm and Malmö, Sweden; Shatila Refugee Camp, Beirut; the historic monument sites of Egypt, and Cuba.
 Students have conducted site surveys, oral histories, research at local archives, photographic documentation, studies of indigenous building practices and interviews of community leaders, as integral components toward the making of architecture.

 In celebrating the 10th anniversary of the fellowship we invite you to support the efforts of our thesis students to broaden the reach and impact of architecture through a contribution to this important program.
 To make a donation, please click here.

 Projects & Links